duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Base Template Group

 This is the most rudimentary template group.
-It provides a minimal container template which is intended to be used when your Spice requires highly customized mark-up. **Using this template should be a last resort if other templates don't suffice.**
+It provides a minimal container template that accepts totally custom markup.

+Using this template group requires a *large amount of work* up front, and *difficult maintenance* over time.
+As a result, **this template should be a last resort.**

+If you feel that other template groups do not meet your needs, please **contact us at [open@duckduckgo.com](mailto:open@duckduckgo.com) *before* using the Base Template Group**.
+We'll work with you to find the best way to express your idea and avoid ongoing, manual maintenance for your Instant Answer.

 ### Usage